Kubernetes Dashboard Alternatives in 2026: Best Web UI Options After Official Retirement

 Practical translation:

-• You have ~1 year to plan a smooth migration to Helm 4 with bug support.
+• Organizations have approximately 1 year to plan a smooth Helm 4.0 migration with continued bug support for Helm 3.

 • After November 2026, continuing to use Helm 3 will become increasingly risky from a security and compatibility standpoint.